AICONSlab/MIRACL/docs/tutorials/sherlock/sherlock.md

 $ singularity pull miracl_latest.sif library://aiconslab/miracl/miracl:latest
 ```

+> If you have a particular Singularity container of MIRACL that you want to use
+on Sherlock, just copy it to the servers directly using e.g. `scp` or `sync`
+instead of pulling (downloading) the latest version of MIRACL from the
+Singularity registry

 ## Copying your data to Sherlock

 Copy a folder called, e.g. `input_clar` with tiff files that you want to